rdonka/PASTaUserGuide/docs/userguide/datapreparation.md

 __Code example:__
 ![png](../img/datapreparation_7_extractTDTdata.png)

+### Option 1a: Synapse (TDT) Format - Multiple Sessions Per Block
+For data collected with Synapse (Tucker Davis Technologies) software with multiple sessions saved to each block, use the *extractTDTdata_multiblock* function to extract and save a MATLAB structure for each session.

+__REQUIRED INPUTS:__

+- __experimentkey:__ The full experiment key created by the *createExperimentKey* function, with at minimum the fields:
+    - __RawFolderPath__: Field containing the relative path to the parent directory that contains the block folder listed in the _“BlockFolder”_ column.
+End the path with a forward slash (e.g., '\').
+    - __ExtractedFolderPath__: Field containing the relative path to the parent directory where the extracted data structure should be saved.
+This should also end in a forward slash.
+The extracted data location should be separate from the location of the raw data blocks.
+The SubjectID will be appended to this path to ensure unique output files for each session nested within the Block.

+- __sigstreamfieldname:__ String; the name of the field in the experiment key containing the name of the signal stream for each session. *Note: these can be identified by looking in the Stores Listing file within each block folder.
+Be sure to correctly identify the stream name for each session of data nested in the Block.*

+- __baqstreamfieldname:__ String; the name of the field in the experiment key containing the name of the background stream for each session. *Note: these can be identified by looking in the Stores Listing file within each block folder.
+Be sure to correctly identify the stream name for each session of data nested in the Block.*

+__OPTIONAL INPUTS:__

+- __‘trim’:__ Specify the number of seconds to trim from the start of the session.
+By default, the first 5 seconds are trimmed from each stream (see trimming example figure above).

+- __‘skipexisting’:__ By default, the function will skip any sessions that already have an extracted MATLAB structure saved to the specified ExtractedFolderPath.
+To reprocess and overwrite existing structures, set _‘skipexisting’_ to 0.

+__OUTPUT:__

+- Individual MATLAB structures with extracted data for each session, saved to the location specified by the _extractedfolderpaths_ with the SubjectID appended to the end.
+Each structure includes session date, session time, session length, the sampling rate (fs), fiber photometry signal and background streams (sig and baq), and any event epochs.

+_Note: The names of the streams in the raw data blocks are set in the program Synapse.
+To determine what stream names were set, check the ‘StoresListing.txt’ file in the raw data block folders.
+Stream names may be loaded into MATLAB with an ‘x’ in front of the numbers, and the ‘x’ may not appear in stores listing.
+Be sure to align the stream names with the correct Subject for each nested session within the block.
+The function will identify the specific streams per the experiment key and load the specified stores into the sig (signal) and baq (background or control) fields respectively._

 ### Option 2: CSV Format
 For data collected with other systems (e.g., Neurophotometrics, Doric), use the _extractCSVdata_ function to extract and save a MATLAB structure for each session.